Admin — Evaluations

 Run Evaluation dialog

 Section titled “Run Evaluation dialog”The dialog is where a run gets started.
-It has four inputs, in this order:
+It has two inputs:

 | Field | Purpose |